Pies Descalzos: Legacy

-In the book "Shakira: Woman of Grace" Pies Descalzos allowed Shakira to reinvent herself in her career, since after the commercial failure of her albums Magia (1991) and Peligro (1993) she thought about retiring from music.
-In an interview with El Tiempo, Alberto Vásquez, manager of Sony Music Colombia's Promotion Department, stated that the album's sales exceeded expectations and allowed the singer to reach new territories where no other Colombian artist had previously reached.
-According to the Colombian magazine "Semana", Shakira achieved the status of an "international phenomenon" with the album.
-According to El Tiempo magazine, in 1996 Shakira had achieved the status of teenage idol among the youth of Latin America.
-The magazine "El Comercio" states that the album "paved the way for Latin artists in international pop".
-The magazine "El Universo" establishes the album as a point of reference in Spanish music.
-Hector Gaona of Teleantioquia talks about how the album "changed Colombian pop," expressing that songs like "Antología" and "Estoy Aquí" defined a new aesthetic in Latin music, he also notes that Shakira was "the voice that spoke for a generation".
-The newspaper "Las Americas" stated that the album "is the flagship album of a generation, which marked a before and after in the history of Latin American pop".
+In the book "Shakira: Woman of Grace", Ximena Diego wrote that Pies Descalzos allowed Shakira to reinvent herself in her career, since after the commercial failure of her albums Magia (1991) and Peligro (1993), she thought about retiring from music.
+In an interview with El Tiempo magazine, Alberto Vásquez, manager of Sony Music Colombia's Promotion Department, stated that the album's sales exceeded expectations and allowed the singer to conquer new territories where no other Colombian artist had previously reached.
+According to the Colombian magazine Semana, with the new album Shakira became an "international phenomenon".
+El Tiempo noted that in 1996 Shakira achieved the status of teenage idol among the youth of Latin America.
+The magazine El Comercio stated that the album "paved the way for Latin artists in international pop".
+The magazine El Universo considered the album a point of reference in Spanish-language music.
+Hector Gaona of Teleantioquia talked about how the album "changed Colombian pop", with songs like "Antología" and "Estoy Aquí" defining a new aesthetic in Latin music.
+He observed that Shakira was "the voice that spoke for a generation".
+The newspaper Las Americas wrote that Pies Descalzos "is the flagship album of a generation, which marked a before and after in the history of Latin American pop".
 Señal Colombia described the album's impact as changing the history of Latin pop.

-At the fourth annual Billboard Latin Music Awards in 1997, Pies Descalzos received two awards, one for Pop Album of the Year by a Female Artist and the other for Pop Album of the Year by a New Artist.
-"Un Poco de Amor" also won for Pop Video of the Year.
-Similarly, the album received a nomination in the category of pop album of the year at the ninth edition of the Lo Nuestro Awards, however it lost to Vivir by Enrique Iglesias.
-Additionally, Shakira won in the categories of Female Pop Artist of the Year and New Pop Artist of the Year at the same ceremony.
-"Estoy Aquí" and "Pies Descalzos, Sueños Blancos" received nominations in the categories of Pop Song of the Year and Video of the Year, respectively.